PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 2. A Principal member shall be a facility owner (as defined in the Act) other than a General member.

 Sec.
 3. A General member shall be any facility owner which is a political subdivision with a population less than two thousand or a municipal authority serving less than five thousand persons.
-General members shall pay no direct service fee but shall pay for all actual communication expenses.
+General members shall not pay the municipal activity fee, but shall pay for requested additional services.

 Sec.
 4. An Associate member shall be any contractor, contractor association, insurance company, or other entity other than a facility owner (as defined in the Act) requesting membership and approved by the Board of Directors as signified by a majority vote at a membership meeting or as directed by the Act.
 Associate members shall pay dues, but shall not be entitled to vote.